Rodez

 Rodez (/fr/, /fr/, /fr/; Rodés, /oc/) is a small city and commune in the South of France, about 150 km northeast of Toulouse.
-It is the prefecture of the department of Aveyron, region of Occitania (formerly Midi-Pyrénées).
-Rodez is the seat of the communauté d'agglomération Rodez Agglomération, of the First Constituency of Aveyron as well as of the general Council of Aveyron.
+It is the prefecture of the Aveyron department in the Occitania region (formerly Midi-Pyrénées).
+In 2023 its population was 23,981.
+The capital of the former Rouergue province, Rodez is the seat of the communauté d'agglomération Rodez Agglomération, the Diocese of Rodez and Vabres, the Departmental Council of Aveyron, as well as the main settlement of the 1st constituency of Aveyron.

-Former capital of the Rouergue, the city is seat of the Diocese of Rodez and Vabres.

 Geography

 Location

 Located in the south of France, in the heart of the triangle formed by Toulouse, Clermont-Ferrand and Montpellier, in the western foothills of the Massif Central, the Rodez landscape is situated between the valleys and high plateaus of Grands Causses and the moist hills of Ségala.
 It extends into Grand Rodez, with the communes of Onet-le-Château, Sainte-Radegonde, Le Monastère, Olemps and Luc-la-Primaube, which forms an agglomeration of 83,000 habitants adjoining the city of Rodez.